M3SOulu/SonarQubeSATD/README.md

 the data from SonarQube's Issues.
 The folder "tdd_10" includes the data from Sonar measures including Sqale Index, and the two Remediation Efforts.

+In addition to the data files, the repository contains the annotated sample consisting of 385 randomly selected KL-SATD comments.

 ### Running the code
 Running the code in R should be self-explanatory.
 Just start the main_script.R and follow the instructions.
 Extra comments hae been added to some sections to notify which part of the paper that specific pieve of code refers to.